Palo Alto Issues Emergency Order Requiring Face Coverings

 May 12, 2020

 PALO ALTO, CA –City Manager Ed Shikada issued an Emergency Order requiring face coverings to be worn in public beginning at noon on Wednesday, May 13.
 The Order, adopted unanimously during the City Council meeting on May 11, requires all members of the public to wear face coverings when outside their home for any type of permitted activity, such as shopping at an essential business or obtaining medical care.
-Face coverings are not required, but are encouraged, when engaging in outdoor recreation such as walking, hiking, running or biking but each person engaged in such activity must comply with social distancing requirements including maintaining at least six feet of separation from all other people.
+When engaging in outdoor recreation such as walking, hiking, running, or biking, face coverings are not required, but are strongly encouraged.
+Each person engaged in such activity must comply with social distancing requirements including maintaining at least six feet of separation from all other people.

 The City’s Order requires face covering to be worn in public and exempts wearing face coverings for: